-- (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company is maintaining proper records showing full particulars of intangible assets. - (b) The Company has a regular program of physical verification of its Property, Plant and Equipment by which all Property, Plant and Equipment are verified in a phased manner over a period of five years.
+(a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment.

+(B) The Company is maintaining proper records showing full particulars of intangible assets.

+(b) The Company has a regular program of physical verification of its Property, Plant and Equipment by which all Property, Plant and Equipment are verified in a phased manner over a period of five years.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and nature of its business.
 Pursuant to the program, certain Property, Plant and Equipment were physically verified by the Management during the year.
-In our opinion, and according to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of records of the Company, the title deeds of immovable properties disclosed in the financial statements are held in the name of the Company, except in respect of the following properties
+In our opinion, and according to the information and explanations given to us, no material discrepancies were noticed on such verification.

+(c) According to the information and explanations given to us and on the basis of our examination of records of the Company, the title deeds of immovable properties disclosed in the financial statements are held in the name of the Company, except in respect of the following properties
-(Values in Rs Lakhs)

-Description of Gross Held in Whether Period Reason for not being held property carrying name of promoter, held- in name of company value director indicate G 52 or their range, relative or where employee appropriate Land at Ibhrahimpatnam (632 Acres 16.50 Guntas) 7965.16 TSIIC NO 16-02-2017 In the process of registration.
-Land at Kanchanbagh (146 Acres 32 Guntas) 28.42 DMRL NO 19-10-1972 Pursuing with authorities for incorporation in revenue records Land at Kanchanbagh (5 Acres 1 Gunta) 0.97 DMRL NO 19-10-1972 Pursuing with authorities for incorporation in revenue records
+(Values in Rs Lakhs) Description of property Gross carrying value Held in name of Whether promoter, director or their relative or employee indicate range, Reason for not being held in name of company Land at Ibhrahimpatnam (632 Acres 16.50 Guntas) 7965.16 TSIIC NO 16-02-2017 In the process of registration.
+Land at Kanchanbagh (146 Acres 32 Guntas) 28.42 DMRL NO 19-10-1972 Pursuing with authorities for incorporation in revenue records Land at Kanchanbagh (5 Acres 1 Gunta) 0.97 DMRL NO 19-10-1972 Pursuing with authorities for incorporation in revenue records ii) (a) The inventory has been physically verified by the management during the year including inventories that are in the possession of sub-contractors and other third parties.
+In our opinion the frequency of such verification is reasonable, the coverage and procedure of such verification by the management is appropriate.
+The company has maintained proper records of inventory.
+The discrepancies noticed on such physical verification between physical stock and book records have been properly dealt with in the books of accounts.